 - Flexible with toppings – add what you love, skip what you don’t!

-- Adaptable – kick the spice up a notch, or tone it down… you do you!
+- Adaptable – kick the spice up a notch or tone it down…you do you!

 - Spices: chili powder, cumin, onion powder, garlic powder, cayenne pepper, salt

-- Tortillas (corn or flour)
+- Tortillas (Corn Tortillas or Flour Tortillas)

 - Olive oil